Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Methods

-To directly encode the degrees of freedom of the model described onto the qubits, one requires one qubit per link degree of freedom, or $N_q=3L_x$ qubits in total.
 To adapt the simulation to the available hardware, we consider a dual formulation of the model that requires only $ N_q=L_x + 2 $ qubits.
-In the dual formulation, all operators, except those containing operators having support at the boundaries between the subsystems, labeled $\ell_{\bar{A}A}$ and $\ell_{A\bar{A}}$, are entirely represented using gauge-invariant (Ising dual) spin-$\frac{1}{2}$ variables which act solely within the physical Gauss-law subspace; they are denoted by $\mu_i^{x,z}$ Pauli matrices [see purple circles in \Fig{fig:model}(c)].
+In the dual formulation, all operators, except those containing operators having support at the boundaries between the subsystems, labeled $\ell_{\bar{A}A}$ and $\ell_{A\bar{A}}$, are entirely represented using gauge-invariant (Ising dual) spin-$\frac{1}{2}$ variables which act solely within the physical Gauss-law subspace; they are denoted by $\mu_i^{x,z}$ Pauli matrices [see purple circles in \Fig{fig:model} (b)].
 Concretely, $\mu_i^x \rightarrow W_i= \prod_{\ell \in \square_i} \sigma_\ell^x$, while electric variables are represented by $\mu^z_i \mu_{i-1}^z \equiv \sigma_\ell^z$ where $\ell$ is the link between plaquettes $i$ and $i-1$.
 The corresponding ``bulk'' Hamiltonian terms for the subsystem $A$ then reads

 where $\kappa \equiv 1+V_y$.
 Here, $i \in A_{\rm{bulk}}$ in the sum over $\mu_i^x$ indicates that the original plaquette $\square_i$ is entirely in $A$ (i.e., does not touch the boundaries). $\langle i,j \rangle\in A$ denotes nearest-neighbor bulk-spin pairs $i,j$ in $A$.
 Finally, the sum over $\mu_i^z$ runs over all bulk-spin indices $i$.
 The terms in the Hamiltonian acting on the complement are defined identically.
-Importantly, at the boundaries between the subsystems, $\ell_{\bar{A}A}$ and $\ell_{A\bar{A}}$ [see the orange circles in Fig.~\ref{fig:model}(c)], the gauge-variant variables of the LGT, as described by~\Eq{eq:Z2Hamiltonian}, are retained.
+Importantly, at the boundaries between the subsystems, $\ell_{\bar{A}A}$ and $\ell_{A\bar{A}}$ [see the orange circles in Fig.~\ref{fig:model} (b)], the gauge-variant variables of the LGT, as described by~\Eq{eq:Z2Hamiltonian}, are retained.
 Denoting the Ising-spin index at the $A$ side of one of the boundaries to be $k$, the Hamiltonian terms coupling the subsystems at this boundary are

 with a similar definition for the other boundary.
 Note that on the plaquette $k$ containing one boundary link, $\mu_k^x\sigma^x_{\ell_{\bar{A}A}} \equiv W_k$, where $ \mu_k^x\equiv \prod_{\ell \in \tilde{\square}_k} \sigma_\ell^x$, with $\tilde{\square}_i$ referring to all but non-boundary links of plaquette $k$, and similarly for the plaquette $k-1$.
 The Gauss laws at the boundaries are not eliminated by the duality.
 The two Gauss laws in the dual model that are independent (one at each boundary) are